 Can I Sue My Landlord for Black Mold?

-When you have suffered injuries from a mold problem in an apartment or other rental unit, you have options.
+When you have suffered injuries from a mold problem in an apartment or other rental unit, you have legal options.
 The following disclaimers will help you understand your rights to take legal action after mold damage.

 Is Black Mold Dangerous?